Cagnoro1/Cagnoro1/README.md

 ## About Me

-- 👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech
+- 👩🏽‍💻 Sharing about my journey and learnings in tech <br/>
-- 👩🏻‍🎓 Studied Computer Science at the University of Otago, New Zealand
+- 👩🏽‍🎓 Studied [Computer Information](https://business.howard.edu/programs/undergraduate/computer-information-systems) Systems at Howard University in Washington D.C. <br/>
-- 🎨 Making videos about Computer Science, tech, and productivity on YouTube
+- 💻I'm diving into AWS Cloud!
+After a year of exploration, it’s time to level up.
+I’ll be sharing my progress, and projects, and connecting with fellow AWS enthusiasts. <br/>
-- 🌷 #learninginpublic in my digital garden
+- 🌷#learninginpublic in my digital garden <br/>
-- 💭 Currently learning about data analytics and dataviz!
+- 💻☁️ Currently learning about cloud Computing and AWS services! <br/>